COSC3020/brute-force-sorting-MelkMan419/README.md

 Best Case:Best Case: If the input array is already sorted, the algorithm will terminate immediately after the first call to isSorted().
 Hence, the best-case time complexity is O(n), where n is the number of elements in the array.

-Worst Case: The worst-case scenario is when the input array is in reverse sorted order.
-In this case, the algorithm would have to generate all possible permutations of the array and check each permutation for sorting.
-Generating all permutations would take O(n!) time complexity.
+The worst-case scenario occurs when the input array is in reverse sorted order.
+In this case, the algorithm will generate all permutations of the array, and it needs to check each permutation for sorting.
+Generating all permutations and checking each one for sorting would lead to a time complexity of O(n! (n))

 Impact of Random Generation without Memory:
-If permutations were generated randomly without memory, the time complexity would still be O(n!) in the worst case because the algorithm would still need to consider all possible permutations.
+If permutations were generated randomly without memory, the time complexity would still be O(n! (n)) in the worst case because the algorithm would still need to consider all possible permutations.

-Even with random generation without memory, the worst-case time complexity remains O(n!) but best case would be O(n).
+Even with random generation without memory, the worst-case time complexity remains O(n! (n)) but best case would be O(n).